 Easter dinner is practically synonymous with ham, but when it’s only two of you, roasting a whole ham is way too much food; the smallest whole ham is about 10 pounds if you’re lucky.

-However you can still have your ham and eat it too by serving a ham steak.
+However you can still have your ham and eat it too by serving a honey glazed ham steak for two.

 Want to make lamb for Easter?
 Check out this easy lamb chop recipe from Eating Richly.

 Need a vegetarian main course?
-Quiche makes a filling and delicious dinner!
+Artichoke Olive Quiche makes a filling and delicious dinner!
 It can also be made ahead of time then reheated right before serving.

 Personally I think Easter side dishes are the best part!
 As much as it pains me to say this, the best way to keep leftovers to a minimum for two people is limit the side dishes.
 I know, I know.
 Blasphemy you say!